qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 .. - More advanced preset import/export; user can choose what they want to save/load
 .. - Fix circular linecuts
 .. - diagonal linecuts should be moveable easily.
 Can work out equation of line between the points obviously, so no reason can't click and drag it.
-.. - Make it so that if a user edits the default labels they become fixed, and don't change when changing plot_type.
-Or, if they edit the label, it gets transferred as a new default label that doesn't change.
-Maybe.
-I'm not sure.
-.. - Make cropX and cropY work for non-regular X/Y. perhaps go through *everything* and make sure it's all working nicely with non-regular X/Y
-.. - Icon